Eastern Kentucky Colonels: Varsity teams

 EKU's intercollegiate athletics teams are nicknamed the Colonels.
 Maroon has been the official color of Eastern athletics since the school was begun as the Eastern Kentucky State Normal School in 1906, and the school's official team nickname was the "Maroons" from the start of intercollegiate competition in 1909–10 until 1963, when then-president Robert Martin changed the nickname to the "Colonels".

-A member of the ASUN Conference since July 2021, Eastern Kentucky University sponsors teams in eight men's and nine women's NCAA sanctioned sports.
+An ASUN member since July 2021, Eastern Kentucky University sponsors teams in eight men's and nine women's NCAA sanctioned sports.

 EKU competes in 18 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, football, golf, tennis and track & field; while women's sports include basketball, beach volleyball, cross country, golf, soccer, softball, tennis, track & field and volleyball.

 Football

 Eastern has traditionally been quite successful on the football field, having won 20 OVC titles and two Division I-AA National Championships in 1979 and 1982.
 Much of the success came during the long tenure of head coach Roy Kidd from 1964 to 2002.
 In 1990, Eastern honored Kidd by naming the school's football stadium Roy Kidd Stadium.
 With their win over Southeast Missouri State University in 2008, Eastern's football team secured their 31st consecutive winning season.
 The team is currently coached by Walt Wells, former assistant head coach at Eastern and most recently a quality control assistant at the University of Kentucky.

 In September 2013, the Lexington Herald-Leader, the daily newspaper of nearby Lexington, reported that EKU was considering moving its program to the top-level Football Bowl Subdivision.
 However, under NCAA rules, such a move would require that EKU first receive an all-sports invitation from an existing FBS conference.
 In the end, no such move was made.

-As noted previously, EKU football is now a WAC member on a temporary basis until the ASUN launches its own football league.
+As noted previously, EKU football now plays in the UAC.

 Conference championships

 Men's basketball

 The current head coach of the Colonels is A. W. Hamilton.

-The Colonels have appeared in the NCAA tournament seven times.
+The Colonels have appeared in the NCAA tournament eight times.
 The Colonels play their home basketball games at Alumni Coliseum, located on EKU's campus.